neelsmith/greeksyntaxviewer/README.md

 - highlighting identifies subject, verb and object (if any) in each verbal unit
 - optionally display text indented to show subordination
 - optionally visualize a diagram of syntactic relations as a directed graph
+- download syntax diagram as a PNG file

 ## Caveats